Mateja0312/ISA-22-23/README.md

 1. Install mysql (for ubuntu: sudo apt-get install mysql-server)
 2. Create '.env' file, by copying the '.env.example' file.
 3. Create a new connection (credentials should match with .env content)
-4. Once conected, create a new schema with the same name defined in .env
+4. Once connected, create a new schema with the same name defined in .env

 #### Frontend/Backend setup: